I surveyed some admissions experts and here’s their advice.

 by Anne Vaccaro Brady

-High school seniors have about a month left to make their final choice.
+Many high school seniors are struggling with making their final choice of a college.
 To help you help yours, I share some sound advice from Christine Mica, Dean of University Admissions at Catholic University and Andy Morris, Associate Director of Admissions at Binghamton University.

 Here are the factors they advise you and your student to consider.